 Another common model for coherence adopted by the IEC guidelines is the Mann (1998) model.
 Both the Kaimal and Mann models are based on spectral methods.
-While the Mann model is based more on physics and is a function of parameters used to define the spectral tensor, the Kaimal model is based more on empirical formulations and less on physics, representing second-order statistics.
+While the Mann model is based more on physics and is a function of parameters used

+- 360 to define the spectral tensor, the Kaimal model is based more on empirical formulations and less on physics, representing second-order statistics.
 While they are computationally inexpensive and useful in the design process, they have two main limitations.

-275 First, in some cases, when the flow field as computed by these models is used to drive load calculations, the results can be different from one model to another (Eliassen and Obhrai, 2016), resulting in inconsistencies in load estimations.
-A second limitation of the models is that atmospheric stability is not considered, as neutral stratification provided a sufficiently turbulent condition at the time the models were developed.
+First, in some cases, when the flow field as computed by these models is used to drive load calculations, the results ean be different from one model to another (Eliassen and Obhrai, 2016), resulting in inconsistencies in load estimations.
+A second limitation of the models is that atmospheric stability is not considered, as neutral stratification provided a sufficiently 365 turbulent condition at the time the models were developed.

 To add longitudinal separation and to overcome the atmospheric stability limitation, studies have proposed more complex models for longitudinal coherence.
-For example, adding longitudinal separation, Simley and Pao (2015) suggested where σ is the standard deviation of the wind speed, L_c is a measure of the integral length scale, and a_1 , a_2 , b_1 , and b_2 are empirical constants adjusted using LES.
+For example, adding longitudinal separation, Simley and Pao (2015) suggested where $\sigma$ is the standard deviation of the wind speed, $L_c$ is a measure of the integral length scale, and $a_1, a_2, b_1$ , and $b_2$ are empirical constants adjusted using LES.
 In general, a number of exponential forms of the correlation decay have been proposed.
 For more information, the interested reader should see the review by Martin et al. (2015)).

-$$\gamma{uu{\text{long}}}^2(f,\delta) = \exp\left(-\left(a_1\frac{\sigma}{U} + a_2\right)\sqrt{\left(\frac{f\,\delta}{U}\right)^2 + \left(\frac{b_1\,\delta}{L_c^{b_2}}\right)^2}\right) \tag{5}$$
+$$\gamma^2{uu{\text{long}}}(f,\delta) = \exp\left(-\left(a_1\frac{\sigma}{U} + a_2\right)\sqrt{\left(\frac{f\,\delta}{U}\right)^2 + \left(\frac{b_1\delta}{L_c^{b_2}}\right)^2}\right)$$ dynamic response of wind-sensitive slender structures.
+Nowadays, more complex simulation tools for load estimation and thus 375 design of wind turbines often follow IEC standards, which suggest Eq. for the streamwise velocity, thus neglecting the other components as well as the longitudinal separations.
+Prior work focused on observation data has investigated other components in other separations (Saranyasoontorn et al., 2004).

-- As mentioned, an accurate modeling of coherence is an important task.
+As mentioned, an accurate modeling of coherence is an important task.
 An increase in coherence has been shown to increase the loads (Eliassen et al., 2015).
-Simulation-The study of wind-induced response of wind turbines can be traced back to Davenport (1962) with the development of the buffeting theory, which allowed coherence and one-point velocity spectra to be used to predict the dynamic response of wind-sensitive slender structures.
-Nowadays, more complex simulation tools for load estimation and thus design of wind turbines often follow IEC standards, which suggest Eq.
-(4) for the streamwise velocity, - 290 thus neglecting the other components as well as the longitudinal separations.
-Prior work focused on observation data has investigated other components in other separations (Saranyasoontorn et al., 2004).
+The study of wind-induced response of wind turbines can be traced back to Davenport (1962) with the development of the buffeting theory, which allowed coherence and one-point velocity spectra to be used to predict the

-Next, we show the estimation procedure for coherence and present some results.
-Due to the recognized inability of the current setup to capture high-frequency phenomena, our focus will be at the low frequency low-frequency range of f < 0.15 Hz, which corresponds to about approximately the rotational frequency of large offshore wind turbines.
-Also from the energy content analysis shown earlier in Fig. 7, the highest frequency properly resolved by the LES given the domain limits, is approximately 10^{-3} Hz.
+- 380 - Next, we show the estimation procedure for coherence and present some results.
+Due to the recognized inability of the current setup to capture high-frequency phenomena, our focus will be at the low-frequency range of f < 0.15 Hz, which corresponds to approximately the rotational frequency of large offshore wind turbines.
+Also from the energy content analysis shown earlier in Fig. 3, the highest frequency properly resolved by the LES given the domain limits, is approximately 10-3 Hz.
 This lower bound is conservatively applied to the coherence results shown next, in Fig. 9.

-4.4 Coherence Results
+3.2 Coherence Results

-For vertically separated pairs of turbulence fluctuations, we sampled a vertical plane along the domain.
+385 For vertically separated pairs of turbulence fluctuations, we sampled a vertical plane along the domain.
 For longitudinal and lateral separations, we use the same horizontal plane as the prior analysis.
 Interpolation is not needed for the vertically separated coherence, but it is needed within grid points for longitudinal and lateral separation.
 It is challenging to have grid points that are aligned with the wind direction because of the changing wind conditions.